UniversalDependencies/docs/_ltg/template-index.md

 The following relation types are not used for Latgalian: [clf](), [dislocated](), [list](), [reparandum]().
 However, `reparandum` should be introduced in future, as appropriate speech texts are annotated.

-*

----
-**Instruction**: Give criteria for identifying core arguments (subjects and objects), and describe the range of copula constructions in nonverbal clauses.
-List all subtype relations used.
-Include links to language-specific relations definitions if any.

----

 ## Treebanks